 This is not an act of cruelty.
 It is just the harsh reality of living with severe water shortages.
 Education is therefore one of the big winners when it comes to water harvesting solutions.

-Children in communities with Sand Dams save on average 5 hours a day for their education.
+Children in communities with sand dams save on average five hours a day for their education.
 That's a lot of time to invest in their future.
 A future, which parents like Regina hope, will be brighter than that of previous generations.

 Regina Makao, Malaika Self-Help Group, Kenya

 In addition to sand dams, we also support communities to build school water tanks, which capture rainwater directly at schools, saving children even more time.